Vargha-Kh/Vargha-Kh/README.md

 # Vargha Khallokhi
 ## AI Researcher
 ### Personal Profile
-I am a AI researcher and deep learning developer in both Pytorch and Tensorflow frameworks and have experience in a startup environment and worked with computer vision and generative models.
+- I am a AI researcher and deep learning developer and worked with both Pytorch and Tensorflow frameworks.
+- I have experience in a startup environment and willing to cooperate in startups.
+- I have experience in computer vision and generative models.
-I self-studied machine learning and earned knowledge on their algorithms and programming skill.
-I am currently learning deep reinforcement learning.
+- I self-studied machine learning and earned knowledge on their algorithms and programming skill and I am currently learning deep reinforcement learning.

 <br>